Skip to main content

 PHP (OpenSSL)

-Encryption in PHP using the built-in OpenSSL extension:
+Encryption in PHP uses the built-in OpenSSL extension:

 <?php